 Use the downloadable workbook, which comes with three plans for success.
 First, let your child talk about him or herself.
 Have your child complete the Timeline of Me worksheet, which asks kids to look back on themselves as babies, honestly reflect on what skills they have perfected at their age, and look to what they want to be in the future.
 Once they have spent some time on that task, use your summer vacation to help them with the “places” focus of social studies.
 Teach them how to address envelopes correctly using the blank envelope worksheet.
 Have them address it to you so they also practice writing their home address!
 Close up the lessons with a postcard writing activity that kids can mail off to Grandpa, Grandma or a favorite aunt or uncle.
 Social studies can be oh so much fun in the summertime!

-Summer Review Downloads for Primary Students
+This post is part of the series: Summer Review Downloads for Primary Students

 This two-part series includes lesson ideas and free downloadable workbooks that parents can use to help their children learn reading, social studies, math and science during their summer breaks.